Como es tu nivel de español? Que sabes de la lengua española?

-If you live in a major city such as New York or Chicago, the cost is usually higher.
+If you live in a major city, the cost is usually higher.
 But if you live outside of a city, you can often learn a new language for a lower cost.

 To lower the cost of your Spanish classes, here is something to take into account: the more experience and longer the reference list of your Spanish teacher, the higher his or her fees will be.
 It’s completely logical.

-But how much teacher experience is necessary to Spanish learning?
+But how much teacher experience is necessary for Spanish learning?

-What can a student or younger, less experienced teacher bring that a more established teacher in the national education system cannot?
+What can a student, or a younger, less experienced teacher bring that a more established teacher of national curriculum Spanish in a school cannot?

 Another approach and viewpoint to Spanish learning!
 Often young, these teaching apprentices can offer dynamic classes, which make learning Spanish words, grammar, conjugation and adjectives easier.
 Also, they are more like peers and colleagues than authority figures.
 So communication is likely to be easier!